trinker/qdap/vignettes/qdap_vignette.md

 ```
-are            had            must           what           why
+are*           had*           must*          what           why
-can            has            ok             when           will
+can*           has            ok             when           will*
-correct        have           right          where          would
+correct        have*          right          where          would*
 could          how            shall          which          implied do/does/did
-did            is             should         who
+did*           is             should         who
-do             may            was            whom
+do*            may            was*           whom
-does           might          were           whose
+does*          might*         were*          whose
 ```

 The interrogative word that is found first (with the exception of "ok", "right" and "correct") in the question determines the sentence type. "ok", "right" and "correct" sentence types are determined if the sentence is a question with no other interrogative words found and "ok", "right" or "correct" is the last word of the sentence.
 Those interrogative sentences beginning with the word "you", "wanna", or "want" are categorized as implying do/does/did question type, though the use of do/does is not explicit.
+Those sentence beginning with "you" followed by a select interrogative word (and or their negative counter parts) above (marked with *) or 1-2 amplifier(s) followed by the select interrogative word are categorized by the select word rather than an implied do/does/did question type.
 A sentence that is marked "ok" over rides an implied do/does/did label.
 Those with undetermined sentence type are labeled unknown.

 <font size="5" color="orange">&diams;</font> **<a href="http://trinker.github.io/qdap_dev/question_type.html" target="_blank"><code>question_type</code></a> - Basic Example**<font size="5" color="orange">&diams;</font>